Colorado judge backs county clerk over gay marriage licenses

 "Therefore, we will act swiftly in an attempt to prevent a legal patchwork quilt from forming," he said in a statement, without elaborating on his office's strategy.

-Attorneys for the state had accused Hall of "flouting" the law, and said Colorado's 63 other county clerks had not interpreted the ruling, now stayed pending appeal, by the 10th U.S. Circuit Court of Appeals the way she did.
+Attorneys for the state had accused Hall of flouting the law and intentionally misinterpreting the ruling, now stayed pending appeal, from the 10th U.S. Circuit Court of Appeals.

 When same-sex couples receive the marriage permit, they can choose to get married right away.
 It is not necessary for anyone to officiate.